Tomi Odunsi

-Tomi Odunsi Fadina (born 24 May 1987) is a Nigerian television actress, singer, and songwriter best known for playing "Salewa" in the television series, Tinsel, a popular African soap opera.
+Tomi Odunsi Fadina (born 24 May 1987) is a Nigerian actress and songwriter best known for playing "Salewa" in the television series, Tinsel, a popular African soap opera.

-Tomi married Seun Fadina in 2016.
-The couple's first child was born in 2020.

 Early life

 Tomi Odunsi was born on 24 May 1987, in Ogun State, Nigeria.
 Tomi Odunsi attended the University of Lagos, where she obtained a Bachelor of Arts (B.A) degree in Linguistics and African Languages with a specialization in the Yoruba language.
 Odunsi premiered her debut single, "I Wan Blow", in April 2013 and performed it at the Oriental Hotel in August 2013.
 She is of the opinion that policies that protect the creative industry should be implemented.